offbynull/offbynull.github.io/docs/data/learn/Algebra/input/input.md

  * Geometric explanation

-   Conceptually, you can think of Euclid's algorithm as recursively breaking off square chunks out of a rectangular area until it finds the smallest possible chunk that can be evenly copied to recreate the original rectangle.
+   Conceptually, you can think of Euclid's algorithm as recursively breaking off !!square!! chunks out of a rectangular area until it finds the smallest possible chunk that can be evenly copied to recreate the original rectangle.
 For example, imagine the numbers 21 and 6...

    ```{svgbob}
                   21